SummaryRead the full fact sheet

 - Book some lessons with a coach, personal trainer or some sessions with an .

 I can’t afford it

-And remember, investing in your health may save you money in the long run.
-Health care can be expensive – spending some money on exercise now may save you on doctors, physiotherapists, x rays and other costs down the track.
-You can do it.
+- Investing in your health may save you money in the long run.
+Health care can be expensive – spending some money on exercise now may save you on doctors, physiotherapists, x-rays and other costs down the track.

-We hear you.
-It’s too hot.
-It’s too rainy.
-It’s too cold.
-Why not consider activities that aren’t weather-dependent?
-Try these inside: indoor cycling, aerobics, dancing, indoor swimming, calisthenics, stair climbing, skipping or boxing.
+- Consider activities that aren’t weather-dependent.
+Try these inside: indoor , aerobics, dancing, indoor swimming, calisthenics, stair climbing, , skipping or boxing.